SonniesEdge/inuitcss-guide/README.md

 @import "bower_components/inuit-page/base.page";
 ```

-It's a really great idea
+It's a really great idea to break your components into the ITCSS layers as you go along.
+It'll help you realize what layer you're working at.